gfxdisp/ColorVideoVDP/pycvvdp/vvdp_data/README.md

 * `max_luminance` - the maximum (peak) luminance in cd/m^2 (or nit)
 * `contrast` - contrast. for 1000:1 contrast, put there 1000
 * `E_ambient` - the amount of ambient light in lux
+* `k_refl` - reflectivity of the screen, assuming a matte screen.
+The default is 0.005 (which is 0.5%).
 * `source` - comment, typically URL to the source from which the information comes from

 ## colorspaces.json